 It is difficult for international students to survive abroad

 From a cultural perspective, Australia, Europe or America are diverse and differ vastly from India.
 Although you may be worried about butchering the language and being criticized by the locals, the reality is that people appreciate your efforts in adopting their culture.
-Knowing the local language will benefit you a lot while shopping and travelling, as English is not necessarily spoken in every country.
+Knowing the local language will benefit you a lot while shopping and traveling, as English is not necessarily spoken in every country.
 Try to have some knowledge of the history and political background of the country you are visiting so that you can be more familiar with the people there.

 A lot of college life could be made easier if one were to just stop assuming things.
 If you are unsure about anything, ask and clarify.
-This not only ensures that you stay accurately informed but also assists in making decisions that aren’t fluff and lead you down the wrong drain.
+This not only ensures that you stay accurately informed but also assists in making decisions that don’t fluff and lead you down the wrong drain.